moa-ha/moa-ha/README.md

 ## On-going Project

-- <b>Tradie-Tracker</b>: tidying up the code by renaming functions and streamlining API calls solo which was from group project from bootcamp.
+- <b>Tradie-Tracker</b>: tidying up the code by renaming functions and streamlining API calls from scratch solo which was from group project from bootcamp.
 - <b>LyricSync</b>: working from April 2024 as a pair.
 - [My Blog](https://moa-ha.github.io/)